View Document Text

 Interest

-A4 has a dual agreement with clients to refer TPMs to manage Client accounts.
-In such
+A4 has a dual agreement with clients to refer TPMs/Co-Advisors to manage Client accounts.

-circumstances, A4 receives referral fees from the TPM.
-These fees do not include brokerage
+In such circumstances, A4 receives referral fees from the TPM/Co-Advisor or charges fees

-fees that may be assessed by the custodial broker dealer.
-Fees for these services are based
+brokerage fees that may be assessed by the custodial broker dealer.
+Fees for these services

-on a percentage of assets under management.
-This situation creates a conflict of interest in
+are based on a percentage of assets under management.
+This situation creates a conflict of

-recommending a manager who shares a larger portion of its advisory fees over another
+interest in recommending a manager who shares a larger portion of its advisory fees over

 A4 may also utilize the services of a Sub-Advisor to manage Clients’ investment portfolios.